xscriptordev/fresh/README.md

   </table>
 </details>

+<p align="center">Essential settings to improve accessibility of Fresh using the Xscriptor themes.</p>

 ## Overview

 Custom color themes for Fresh, the terminal text editor.
 This repository contains multiple JSON theme files compatible with Fresh.
 Install them into `~/.config/fresh/themes`.